The cold weather sets in and the boating season comes to an end.

 Boat Winterizing Supplies

-You can find a number of great boat winterizing tools for sale online, such as the Camco 65501 DIY Boat Winterizer flushing system (check price on Amazon).
-That will cost you about $40, but should last for years.
+You can find a number of great boat winterizing tools for sale online, such as the Camco 65501 DIY Boat Winterizer flushing system (check price on Amazon) that costs you about $40, but should last for years.

 A bottle of fuel stabilizer, like STA-BIL Fuel Stabilizer (check price on Amazon), should cost less than $15.
 Oil should not add more than another $15, depending on how much you need.

 And then, of course, you’re going to need a good deal of antifreeze.
-Buy concentrated antifreeze (check price on Amazon), and it should only cost you less than 10 dollars for enough concentrate to make a gallon of antifreeze.
+Buy concentrated antifreeze (check price on Amazon), and it should only cost you less than $10 for enough concentrate to make an entire gallon.

 Finally, you might need to replace filters.
 For this, you should budget about $50, though in truth you might get away spending less or you might spend double, it just depends on the boat and its condition.

 Add it all up, and you’ll have a cost of between $125 and $150 for DIY boat winterization.

 As noted, with practice and experience, the process will take around an hour.
 Even so, allot two or three hours for the first few times you do it.

 And be sure to read your boat’s manual carefully, even if doing so adds even more time.

 The Cost of Paying to Have Your Boat Winterized